Intro to Chasing and Repoussé: Create Dimension in Metal With or Without Pitch

 If metal is hammered during the repoussé process on pitch that is too hard, it can create so much resistance that the metal is thinned, so the right temperature and hardness of pitch is important for successful repoussé work.
 Likewise, if chasing is attempted on metal with pitch that is too soft, the pitch won’t provide enough support and the punches can distort the metal too much or even pierce it.
 What a heartbreaking mistake that would be!

-Two of our family of expert jewelry artists, Kim St. Jean and Janice Berkebile, created videos on chasing and repoussé that teach you how to achieve the same effects in metal without pitch.
+Two of our family of expert jewelry artists, Kim St. Jean and Janice Berkebile, created videos on chasing and repoussé.
+Bonus: Each one teaches you how to achieve the same effects in metal without pitch.

-In Janice Berkebile’s video tutorial, Chasing Made Easy: Form a Perfect Metal Leaf, you’ll see how Janice forms a textured, three-dimensional leaf out of 24-gauge copper.
-Along the way you’ll learn basics about chasing and repoussé that you can use to create other dimensional designs and effects in your metalwork, simply using metal sheet, a hammer, and a sandbag–plus gain an understanding about how metal moves and works that you can apply to all of your other metalsmithing projects.
+In Chasing Made Easy: Form a Perfect Metal Leaf, see how Janice forms a textured, three-dimensional leaf out of 24-gauge copper.
+Along the way you’ll learn basics about chasing and repoussé that you can use to create other dimensional designs and effects in your metalwork, simply using metal sheet, a hammer, and a sandbag.
+Plus you’ll gain an understanding about how metal moves and works that you can apply to your other projects.

-Because she skips the part of the traditional technique that involves embedding your metal sheet in a pot of pitch, Janice calls her method a “low-tech” and “down and dirty way” of creating dimension in metal sheet–plus it’s incredibly fun and rewarding!
+Because she skips the part of the traditional technique that involves embedding your metal in a pot of pitch, Janice calls her method a “low-tech” and “down and dirty way” of creating dimension in metal sheet.
+Plus it’s incredibly fun and rewarding!

-For another pitch-free approach to chasing and repoussé, Kim St. Jean’s video, Air Chasing with a Vise, shows her process for “air chasing” to create dimensional metalwork without pitch, using only a hammer, a dapping punch, and a vise.
-I really loved learning this new way to use my dapping punches, especially the smaller ones that I rarely use otherwise.
+For another pitch-free approach to chasing and repoussé, Kim St. Jean’s video, Air Chasing with a Vise, shows her process for “air chasing” to create dimensional metalwork.
+She shows how to do it all without pitch, using only a hammer, a dapping punch, and a vise.
+I really loved learning this way to use my dapping punches, especially the smaller ones that I rarely use otherwise.

 Already have a Fretz chasing hammer?
 Get the Chasing and Repousse Digital Collection for all the same expert instruction!